lanphan/laradock/README.md

 + app/Http/Controllers/Core/BaseController.php: Overall definition for OpenAPI spec and server list
 + app/Models/User.php (method findForPassport()): correct auth for Passport
 ```

++ Open ```https://beetrack.local/api/documentation``` to view OpenAPI documentation for Beetrack.
+Must login before accessing that page.

++ You can select Server to query from list of Servers

++ In case you query remote Server and want to execute protected API, must unlock it by Authorize first.
+Click on Authorize button (green button), enter username, password, client_id=3, client_secret=Mv9m5RNrlXOzeF13nKJ3acdSAsqcCpZhBSZ1zZLk then click Authorize.
+After authorization and if it's ok, dialog will show different content with Logout button.
+Click Close to close dialog, then you can try to execute any protected API.

 8. Create HTTPS local environment for developers (Ubuntu)
    a.
 Go to XYZ/beetrack-laradock-local/nginx/ssl folder